All of our work is guided by our mission, vision, and values.

 Excellence: We believe people can lead from every chair, and everyone has a sphere of influence.
 We value innovation and bringing about positive change for people, families, and communities.

-In 1965, George Kress of Green Bay Packaging founded the American Foundation of Religion and Psychiatry to create greater access to mental health care in the Green Bay community.
-He was inspired by his connection with Norman Vincent Peale during visits to Carnegie Hall in New York.
+In 1965, George Kress of Green Bay Packaging founded what is now Foundations Health & Wholeness to create greater access to mental health care in the Green Bay community.
 The vision was for a mental health clinic that would operate under three guiding principles:

 - Provide the highest quality care